pnavarrc/howto-git-bisect/README.md

  // Read and parse command line arguments
 ```

-Then you fix the bug, commit and push.
-Done :sunglasses:
+The next step is to fix the bug, commit and :shipit:

 ## Read More